ch111z/ch111z.github.io/_posts/2019-05-31-First-Writeup-HTBActive.md

 smbmap:
 ![smbmap](/boxes/htb/active/smbmap.PNG)

-smbmap reveals a file share called Replication with read only permissions.
+Smbmap reveals a file share called Replication with read only permissions.
 Smbmap can be used to list the contents of the Replication directory:
 ```
 smbmap -R Replication -H 10.10.10.100
 ```